Michael A.Robinson picks out the best defense tech stock to buy right now.

 That’s on top of the $2.5 billion in net sales this firm scored in 2020, 63% of which came from residential customers like you and me.

 In an investor presentation released last month, this Washington state-based energy titan laid out a vision for its growth for years to come.

 Between what the firm calls “Grid 2.0,” which will create opportunities in clean energy and grid services, the shift toward work-from-home corporate models, requiring those folks to have some means of backup power, and the ongoing 5G wireless update, this is a very savvy investment.

 Generac can grow its main power business and also profit from alternative energy with a system all green homes and businesses will need – convenient and efficient storage.

-Since April, the stock has beaten the broad market by 227%.
+The stock has beaten the broad market by as much as 227%, but it could rise even higher in 2022.
 Earnings could grow at a more conservative 24% a year, which means earnings should double in just three years.